With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 Cascading down Pollock Mountain, the place has long allured Glacier’s guests.
 Early travelers used it as a resting point while hiking along the Continental Divide.
 The historic landmark hasn’t lost its attractiveness as the years passed by.
 Many visitors still stop here to admire the untamed cascades streaming down from the mountain tops behind them.

 There is no official trail.
-The hikers usually follow the cascading creek to the mountainside.
+Hikers normally follow the cascading creek to the mountainside.
 Sadly, though, a lot of wildflowers get destroyed under the feet of careless travelers every year.

-TIP: If hiking is the last thing on your mind at this point, pull over for a quick photo shoot of this epic member of the astonishing family of the roadside cascades and waterfalls in East Glacier.
+TIP: If hiking is the last thing on your mind, pull over for a quick photo shoot.
+Even from a short distance, the cascading waterfall in East Glacier looks incredible.

 5. Bird Woman Falls